CLIMATE-DIAMOND/EU-CLEWS/README.md

 - Do we need a potential for crop land land technology if we already have specific crop land technologies? (currently exlcuded from the template)
 - which crops for biofuel? (we currently have technologies for both biodiesal and bioethanal)
-- I have excluded the technology 'land for protected tree cover' for now
+- I have excluded the technology and realted fuels 'land for protected tree cover' for now
-- please check if Seawater techs and fules are coherent in the technology list/ Referece diagram -on shared drive
+- please check if Seawater techs and fuels are coherent in the technology list/ Reference diagram - see the diamond shared drive

 I have also uploaded a couple of python scripts to aid populating the template quicker Leigh